COVID Alert Data and Privacy

 Learn more about how the app works.

 The use of this App is entirely voluntary, and it is available to download for free from the Apple App Store and the Google Play Store.
 The App runs on iPhones that support iOS 13.5 and higher, and Android phones running Android 6.0 and higher.
-The App is not intended for use by persons under 18 years of age.
-Users will be asked to confirm that they are 18 years or older the first time the App is opened.
+You must be at least 18 years of age in order to accept

 Data Collected and Processed